HugoBrunet13/NFT-Marketplace-Auction/README.md

 # NFT-Marketplace

-Basic **NFT Marketplace** which enables users to **list an ERC721 NFT for sales** by creation **new auctions**.
+Basic **NFT Marketplace** which enables users to **list an ERC721 NFT for sales** by creating **new auctions**.
-The creator of the auction must specify the ERC20 token he wants buyers to place new bids.
+The creator of the auction must specify the ERC20 token he wants buyers to place new bids on his auction.

 **Bayers can bid** on available auctions and when the auction period is over, the **winner can claim his token**.

-Most of the scenarios supported by this auction contract are covered in the testing file `test/Marketplace-test.js`. (see bellow an overvoew of the tests).
+Most of the scenarios supported by this auction contract are covered in the testing file `test/Marketplace-test.js`. (see bellow an overview of the tests).

+## Description of the logic:
+1. User1 mint new NFT
+2. User1 create a new auction for this NFT
+    a.
 ## Structure of the project
 ### 1. Smart contracts - `contract/`
 Smart contract are implemented with **Solidity** and require the **version 0.8.0** of the compiler.